 The notes in the chromatic scale are separated by half steps.
 A half step is a distance between two adjacent notes e.g. A to A♯ is one-half step (1 fret on the guitar), equal to a minor second interval (more on this shortly).
 While a whole step (2 frets on the guitar) is twice this distance e.g. A – B.

-- When you see notes, denoted with a sharp symbol(#) or flat symbol (♭ ) but appear to be of equal pitch, they are known as enharmonic equivalents, meaning they are of the same note value e.g. a C♯ is the musical equivalent of a D♭.
+- When you see notes, denoted with a sharp symbol(#) or flat symbol (♭) but appear to be of equal pitch, they are referred to as enharmonic equivalents, meaning they are of the same note value e.g. a C♯ is the musical equivalent of a D♭.

 Only 5 of the 7 notes have sharps or flats.
-This is why the piano does not feature black keys between each white key, which as it turns out is a good thing as it would be difficult to navigate the keyboard if the layout was exactly the same for every note.
+This is why the piano does not feature black keys between each white key, which as it turns out is a good thing as it would be difficult to navigate the keyboard otherwise.

 Why are intervals important?

 Half and whole steps are a type of interval e.g. the distance between notes.
-Half and whole steps are fine for discussing smaller intervals, but when the distance between notes is more than a whole note we can use additional terminology and this becomes more useful than simply discussing notes.
+Half and whole steps are fine for discussing smaller intervals, but when the distance between notes is more than a whole note we can use additional terminology.

 The difference between using scale degrees and intervals

-While you may notice similarities, there are key differences between intervals and scale degrees.
-Scale degrees reference the major scale and are relative to the root note, meaning the root is counted as 1, because it is the first scale degree and the ascending scale degrees from the root (2,3,4,5,6,7) define the position of the note in the scale relative to the root note.
+Scale degrees reference the major scale and are relative to the root note, meaning the root is counted as 1 because it is the first scale degree and the ascending scale degrees from the root (2, 3, 4, 5, 6, 7) define the position of the note in the scale relative to the root note.

 Intervals on the other hand define the distance between any two notes (if discussing the distance between two notes of a scale we use the term diatonic interval).
 The interval number refers to the number of whole notes or letters between the two notes.